Name: Alan Curtis Kay

 - Helped with programming the overlapping windowing graphical user interface GUI while at Xerox PARC.

-- Helped develop Smalltalk while at Xerox PARC.
+- With Adele Goldberg and Daniel Ingalls, helped develop the Smalltalk programming language at Xerox PARC.

 - Help develop the Dynabook concept that helped pave the wave for laptop and tablet style computers.